MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 --------

 1. Server configuration is entered directly on the command line.
-User is prompted to enter the password or client secret.
+User is prompted to enter the password.

     java -jar test-result-collection-tool.jar -s "http://localhost:8080"
         -d 1001 -w 1002 JUnit.xml

 2. Configuration of the server is specified in a separate configuration
 file.
-Password or client secret is entered directly on the command line, test fields and run environments tags are assigned to the test results generated from two JUnit files.
+Password is entered directly on the command line, test fields and run environments tags are assigned to the test results generated from two JUnit files.

     java -jar test-result-collection-tool.jar -c someConfig.properties -p  "password"